GSA/digitalgov.gov/content/news/2022/06/2022-06-29-five-procurement-strategies-for-diverse-digital-services.md

 {{< box >}}[Your federal agency] understands contractors may not have all of the essential skills to begin this requirement, however, [federal agency] expects the awardee to quickly accelerate hiring, to hire a high-performing team, and sustain a high-performing team for the life of the requirement. **[Federal agency] is interested in the contractor hiring and leveraging entry-level roles (along with other more senior positions when applicable) and diverse talent to help us achieve our mission and desired outcomes.**{{< /box >}}

-To further support this language, instead of asking and evaluating "key personnel," ask and evaluate the following:
+To further support this language, instead of asking and evaluating key personnel, ask about and evaluate the following requirements.

-The contractor shall provide a brief explanation within the following four areas:
+{{< box >}}The contractor shall provide a brief explanation within the following four areas:

-{{< box >}}
 1. **Practice Area Leads**

-   * Provide a resume for each of the Practice Area Leads in the following areas: product development, research, design, and engineering.
+   * Provide a résumé for each of the Practice Area Leads in the following areas: product development, research, design, and engineering.
    * Note: It's understood that the Practice Lead(s) may not be directly assigned to this requirement, however, their résumé will provide &#91;federal agency&#93; an understanding of whether they have the technical knowledge to recruit and assign a diverse and high-performing team, at various stages of their careers, to the requirement.

 2. **Recruiting and Retaining Talent**